masalinas/doc-minikube-api/README.md

 # Description
 Minikube API Server

-# Get all namespaces from kubernetes server
+## Some samples

+Get all namespaces from kubernetes server.
 You must use the the ca certificate and client key certificates created by minikube when star the first time like this:

 ```
 curl --cacert ~/.minikube/ca.crt --cert ~/.minikube/profiles/minikube/client.crt --key ~/.minikube/profiles/minikube/client.key https://127.0.0.1:32769/api/v1/namespaces